Cubs vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Javier Assad starts for the Chicago Cubs on Thursday against Corbin Carroll and the Arizona Diamondbacks.
-First pitch is at 7:40 PM ET at Wrigley Field.
+Corbin Carroll and the Arizona Diamondbacks will attempt to take down Cody Bellinger and the Chicago Cubs when the teams square off on Friday at 2:20 PM ET.

-The favored Cubs have -185 moneyline odds against the underdog Diamondbacks, who are listed at +150.
-The over/under for the game has been listed at 8.5 runs.
+The favored Diamondbacks have -115 moneyline odds to win against the underdog Cubs, who are listed at -105.
+The over/under for the contest is listed at 7 runs.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.